vladh/virtualserial/README.md

 # virtualserial

 This package allows you to create virtual serial ports on macOS.
-It uses socat, and is successor of sorts to [MacOSXVirtualSerialPort](https://github.com/clokey/PublicCode/tree/master/MacOSXVirtualSerialPort).
+It uses socat, and is a successor of sorts to [MacOSXVirtualSerialPort](https://github.com/clokey/PublicCode/tree/master/MacOSXVirtualSerialPort).

 ## Installation